Hester Velmans

 Winner of the Vondel Prize for Translation

-Hester Velmans is well known for her translations from Dutch into English of works by Renate Dorrestein, Lulu Wang, Isabel Hoving, and Jacqueline van Maarsen.
-Velmans was awarded the Vondel Prize for Translation for Renate Dorrestein's A Heart of Stone and her translation from French into English of Bernard du Bucheron's award-winning The Voyage of the Short Serpent has attracted great attention.
-Velmans' first sole creation, Isabel of the Whales, is a book written for children with the idea of empowering young girls and boys.
+Velmans is well known for her translations from Dutch into English of works by Renate Dorrestein, Lulu Wang, Isabel Hoving, Jacqueline van Maarsen and other acclaimed writers.
+Velmans was awarded the Vondel Prize for Translation for Renate Dorrestein's A Heart of Stone while her translation from French into English of Bernard du Bucheron's award-winning The Voyage of the Short Serpent has attracted great attention.

-Hester Velmans' first sole creation is a book written for children with the idea of empowering young girls and boys to think of themselves as mightier and more capable than they may feel.
-It follows the story of a young girl who falls overboard while on a whale watch excursion and suddenly finds herself turned into a humpback whale.
-Thoroughly researched and based on scientific observations, Isabel of the Whales is an "eco-romance," bridging fantasy with reality in discovering the fascinating behavior and life-cycle of the humpback whale.
+Hester Velmans' first sole creation, Isabel of the Whales, is an "eco-romance," bridging fantasy with reality in discovering the fascinating behavior and life-cycle of the humpback whale.
+Written for children with the idea of empowering young girls and boys to think of themselves as mightier and more capable than they may feel, it follows the story of a young girl who falls overboard while on a whale watch excursion and suddenly finds herself turned into a humpback whale.

-The main character Isabel is transformed by life in the sea and the challenges of survival after being adopted by a pod of humpbacks.
+Thoroughly researched and based on scientific observations, this fantasy adventure centers around the main character Isabel who, after being adopted by a pod of humpback whales, is transformed by life in the sea and the challenges of survival.
 Discovering that she is to become their chosen emissary, she becomes torn between her previous life on land and the knowledge shared by her adoptive family as they migrate from the North Pole to the equator.
 "Watch out Little Mermaid, here comes Isabel" declares Kirkus Reviews about this exciting new book.

 Dear Hester,